linkerd/website/linkerd.io/content/2/tasks/uninstall.md

 accounts, CRDs, and more; `kubectl delete` then deletes those resources.

-This command can also be used to remove control planes that have been partially installed. `kubectl delete` will complain, but these errors can be ignored.
+This command can also be used to remove control planes that have been partially installed.
+Note that `kubectl delete` will complain about any resources that it was asked to delete that hadn't been created, but these errors can be safely ignored.